alvin-reyes/light-estuary-node/README.md

 - Deal Making (Storage and Retrieval)
 - Customizable Bucket/Staging Area for CIDs
 - UI to upload, download and monitor network and deals
+- Output all the data which can be fed into a database for analytics
+- Blockstore backup and restore option

 ## Deal-Making
 One of the core value proposition of Estuary is it can manage the storage and retrieval deals.
 This light node uses a simplistic approach in making deals.